QuentinRa/blog.quentinra.dev/README.md

 <h1>Memorize V5</h1>

-`Memorize` was made for students to create courses to help other students.
-We are gathering notes, exercises, links, etc. that helped us understand what we are learning in school.
+**Memorize** was made for people to share notes, links, tutorials, experiences, along with exercises, to help each other.
+We are providing programming, mathematical, projects-related and tools-related courses.

-Since we are still learning, we could have made mistakes.
-Please kindly correct or report them.
-Thanks!
+Anyone can contribute, and you are more than welcome!
+There is a small gift for each contribution 😘!

 Provided by `Legendary Games Studio`, [memorize@lgs-games.com](mailto:memorize@lgs-games.com).
 </div>